 Life is very dynamic and fluid.
 There are no guarantees in life and there’s really nothing we can do to get our desired outcomes while dealing with human beings.

 When our needs or expectations aren’t met, we often become resented and frustrated, reacting very immaturely.
 Expectations are natural but should not be unrealistic.
 Not everyone thinks alike.
 Trying to empathize and understand the perspective of another person makes it easier for us to limit our unrealistic expectations from them.

-We have to acknowledge that healthy relationships aren’t built on manipulative techniques and guilt tripping each other.
+We have to acknowledge that healthy relationships aren’t built on manipulative techniques and guilt-tripping each other.
 Blaming the other person for failing to meet your expectations is naive.
 If both partners aren’t able to fulfill each other’s realistic needs or if they have outgrown each other, it is best to mutually deal with this situation in a calm and mature manner.

-In some situations, it could mean defining very clear boundaries and sometimes it could mean completely letting go and moving on.
+In some situations, it could mean defining very clear boundaries, and sometimes it could mean completely letting go and moving on.

-3) Do not hold self-limiting beliefs
+3) Let go self-limiting beliefs

 The most common mistake after a bad breakup or a setback is that we start doubting our own potentials.
-We suddenly start evaluating ourselves in negative light.
+We suddenly start evaluating ourselves in a negative light.
 “Everything bad happened because of me.”
 “I deserve this.”
 “I must be punished.”
 We start having doubt on our self-efficacy based on what happened to us in the past, how people treated us in the past.
-We forget to rationally evaluate how much we have contributed to our bad past.
+We forget to rationally evaluate how much we have contributed to our painful past.

-These self-limiting ideas make us guilt ridden by what happened to us in the past.
-One tends to guilt trip oneself to think that their past experience is bad because they are not up to the mark.
+These self-limiting ideas make us guilt-ridden by what happened to us in the past.
+One tends to guilt trip oneself to think that their painful past experience is bad because they are not up to the mark.
 You are not perfect.
 Nobody is perfect.